 - Technology as a partner vs. replacement for jobs

 What Now for the Gig Economy?
-The landscape of gig work and freelancing is changing as a result of COVID.
+The landscape of gig work and freelancing has evolved in recent times.
 This talk examines what we can do in the immediate term as people who use gig and freelance work, what industries, sectors, and tools we can expect to be most relevant in the medium term for this segment, and envision a future of gig workers.
 What is the future of work?
 Is it full time employment, gig work, or some hybrid in between?
 We go into: